 High-protein diets like the Paleo diet are better for weight loss than low-calorie diets, according to a new study from the University of Sydney.
 Scientists said their research suggests a high protein diet enhances weight loss by suppressing appetite and making you feel full, longer.

 Nutritional ecologist David Raubenheimer said the findings could have important implications for combating obesity, which is a global epidemic.

 "We can use this information to help manage and prevent obesity, through ensuring that the diets we eat have a sufficient level of protein to satisfy our appetite," said Raubenheimer, who led the study.

 Raubenheimer, a professor at the University of Sydney, said it's not surprising obesity has soared during the past 60 years, as protein has become a smaller part of our diets, and carb intake has soared.

-Raubenheimer and his team found that baboons who consumed a high-protein diet maintained their weight even when they ate more calories, underscoring the weight loss benefits of protein without the need for calorie restriction.
+Raubenheimer and his team found that baboons who consumed a high-protein diet maintained their weight even when they ate more calories, underscoring the weight loss benefits of protein.

 High-Protein Diets Boost Metabolism, Preserve Lean Muscle Mass

 The latest study confirms similar research published in the biology journal, FASEB, which monitored 39 adults on a calorie-restricted diet with varying levels of protein.

 After 31 days, the group that consumed twice the recommended daily amount of protein lost more weight than the low-protein group while maintaining lean muscle mass.